thewhitetulip/Tasks/README.md

 3. We use github flavoured markdown, which enables us for using a task list, advanced syntax highlighting and much more
 4. Supports file upload, randomizes the file name, stores the user given filename in a db and works on the randomized file name for security reasons.
 5. Priorities are assigned, High = 3, medium = 2 and low = 1, sorting is done on priority descending and created date ascending
+6. Categories are supported, you can add tasks to different categories.

 How you install?
 ==================